Surveillance video shows collision involving MPD squad that left newlyweds seriously hurt

 "It's easy to see, but it's frustrating that it's constantly happening," said Jerry Turriff.

-The video showed as the black vehicle traveling in the wrong lane sped by, turning, police were trailing behind.
+The video showed, as the black vehicle traveling in the wrong lane sped by, turning, police were trailing behind.
 They eventually lost the vehicle.
 Moments later, a squad's lights flipped off, and the squad performed a U-turn near 43rd and Good Hope, before coming back around.
 The video showed a white vehicle, which entered the frame on the right.
 The squad's lights came back on, and then the collision occurred.

 A closer look at the video revealed the officer had a red light, and the white vehicle had the green.